-An implementation of maps from intervals to values.
-The key intervals may overlap, and the implementation supports efficient queries for all intervals containing a point or intersecting a given interval.
+An implementation of sets of intervals and maps from intervals to values.
+The intervals may overlap, and the implementation supports efficient queries for all intervals containing a point or intersecting a given interval.

 You should normally install it from Hackage with

 cabal install IntervalMapI try to keep the interface stable between minor releases, so if you have this as a dependency in a cabal project, use constraints like this:

 Build-depends: IntervalMap >= 0.5 < 0.6

 A simple example.
 (Old version not requiring language extensions)

 If IntervalMap does not fit your needs, you might want to look at these packages on Hackage: SegmentTree FingerTree SplayTree Ranged-sets

 |0.4.0.0||2014-08-29||Major update.
 It is now possible to use any type as key interval by